kxz/omnipresence/docs/api.rst

 .. describe:: part

    Represents a channel part.
-   :py:attr:`~.Message.venue` is the channel being departed from.
+   `~.Message.venue` is the channel being departed from.
-   :py:attr:`~.Message.content` is the part message.
+   `~.Message.content` is the part message.

 .. describe:: privmsg

    Represents a typical message.
-   :py:attr:`~.Message.venue` is the nick or channel name of the recipient; :py:attr:`~.Message.private` can also be used to determine whether a message was sent to a single user or a channel.
+   `~.Message.venue` is the nick or channel name of the recipient.
+   (`~.Message.private` can also be used to determine whether a message was sent to a single user or a channel.)
-   :py:attr:`~.Message.content` is the text of the message.
+   `~.Message.content` is the text of the message.

 .. describe:: quit

    Represents a client quit from the IRC network.
-   :py:attr:`~.Message.content` is the quit message.
+   `~.Message.content` is the quit message.

 .. describe:: topic

    Represents a topic change.
-   :py:attr:`~.Message.venue` is the affected channel.
+   `~.Message.venue` is the affected channel.
-   :py:attr:`~.Message.content` is the new topic, or an empty string if the topic is being unset.
+   `~.Message.content` is the new topic, or an empty string if the topic is being unset.

 .. describe:: unknown

    Represents a message not of one of the above types, or that could not be correctly parsed.
-   :py:attr:`~.Message.subaction` is the IRC command name or numeric.
+   `~.Message.subaction` is the IRC command name or numeric.
-   :py:attr:`~.Message.content` is a string containing any trailing arguments.
+   `~.Message.content` is a string containing any trailing arguments.

 .. _synthetic-message-types: